-Compliance year "Year" (e.g. 2015) Compliance assessment reporting Sept 30 th "Year"+1 (e.g. 2016) Report on Measures Dec 31st "Year"+2 (e.g. 2017)
+Compliance year "Year" (e.g. 2016) Compliance assessment reporting Sept 30 th "Year"+1 (e.g. 2017) Report on Measures Dec 31 st "Year"+2 (e.g. 2018)

 In the UK, responsibility for meeting air quality target values is devolved to the national administrations in Scotland, Wales and Northern Ireland.
 The Secretary of State for Environment, Food and Rural Affairs (Defra) is responsible for meeting the target values in England.
-Defra has co-ordinated the production of this report in conjunction with the Welsh Government.
+Defra has co-ordinated the production of this report in conjunction with the Welsh Government and the Northern Ireland Government.